 Tawny Owl by Carol Leather, created on a single sheet (worked on both sides) of Polydraw film.
 She laid cream paper behind the drawing for the background.

 A popular drawing surface is Drafting Film, made from polyester, not paper.
 In appearance it resembles a thick tracing paper as it is translucent.
 It is very smooth but takes coloured pencil beautifully, although it reduces the number of layers you can use.
 However, you can also work on the back of the film or even layer multiple sheets as I did for the deer drawing above.

 The weight of the film can vary, with PolyDraw being the flimsiest, DuraLar a little thicker and Grafix Drafting Film the most sturdy.

-Going to the other extreme you can work on sanded substrates, such as Uart or Tim Fisher pastel paper.
+Going to the other extreme, you can work on sanded substrates, such as Uart or Tim Fisher pastel paper.
 These have a grit surface to the paper which grips hold of pastel, or in our case coloured pencil.

-Lux Archival, a sanded surface designed and manufactured by Alyona Nickelsen's company Brush and Pencil is a white paper rather than the darker colour of the Uart, It is currently only available from Jacksons Art.
+Lux Archival, a sanded surface designed and manufactured by Alyona Nickelsen's company Brush and Pencil, is a white paper rather than the darker colour of the Uart, It is currently only available in the UK from Jacksons Art.

 Another product designed originally for pastel artists is ClaireFontaine Pastelmat.
 Similar to the sanded boards, the surface of this grips hold of the pencil (or pastel) but has in fact a cellulose fibre coating.
 It allows for many, many layers of pencil, but it can put off some artists because of the grainy appearance as the first few layers go down.